Top 11 questions asked by Employers to ensure they’re covering all the bases in Employment Contracts:

 3. Is there a qualifying period to bring a claim for Unfair Dismissal?

-Since 6 April 2012, employees must have at least two years continuous service in order to be able to bring a claim of unfair dismissal.
+Since 6 April 2012, employees must have at least two years of continuous service in order to be able to bring a claim of unfair dismissal.
 Employees who commence employment before 6 April 2012 only require one year’s continuous service to bring a claim for unfair dismissal.

 4. Can I include a probationary period in the Contract?